What is Creative Writing Studies?

 What is the Creative Writing Studies Organization?

 The Creative Writing Studies Organization, which became a non-profit corporation in early 2016, is dedicated to helping creative writing studies establish itself through increasing the visibility of scholarship that pertains to creative writing and being an inclusive, diverse space that fosters open conversation about topics pertaining to the field.
-The organization does this through two primary means: its peer-reviewed, open-access publication The Journal of Creative Writing Studies and through an annual Creative Writing Studies Conference, the first of which will be held in fall 2016.
+The organization does this through two primary means: its peer-reviewed, open-access publication The Journal of Creative Writing Studies and through an annual Creative Writing Studies Conference, the first of which was held in fall 2016.

 How to Get Involved